shirashiki/datascience/rproject/README.md

 **How the script works**
 (in parethesis see relation to project tasks)

 - Checks if the required raw files are in the correct place.
-If not, the script stops
+If not, the script stops.
+You need to have a directory called "UCI HAR Dataset" in your workspace.
 - Prepares Training Set (task 2)
     + Loads the Training Set, keeping only columns related to mean and standard deviation
     + Adds the Activity Names and Subject to Training Set